 The revenue structure for auto-renewable subscriptions differs from other business models on the App Store.
-Within a subscriber’s first year of an auto-renewable subscription, you receive the traditional 70% of the subscription price at each billing cycle, minus applicable taxes.
+Within a subscriber’s first year of subscription, you receive 70% of the subscription price at each billing cycle, minus applicable taxes.
 After a subscriber accumulates one year of paid service, your revenue increases to 85% of the subscription price, minus applicable taxes.

-A subscription group is a set of in-app purchases that you can create to provide users with a range of content offerings, service levels, or durations to best meet their needs.
+To implement subscriptions in your app, you’ll use in-app purchase APIs.
+Each in-app purchase you offer will belong to a subscription group.
+A subscription group is a set of in-app purchases that you create to provide users with a range of content offerings, service levels, or durations to best meet their needs.

 Users can manage their subscriptions in their account settings on the App Store.
-For each subscription they will see all the renewal options the subscription group offers.
-They can easily move between service levels and choose to upgrade, downgrade, or crossgrade as often as they like.
+For each subscription, they will see all the renewal options the subscription group offers.
+They can easily move between service levels and choose to upgrade, downgrade, or crossgrade between grouped subscriptions as often as they like.

-For each in-app purchase, create a user friendly, self-explanatory name that differentiates it from other options within the subscription group.
-Ensure that you use distinct terms to describe the app name, the subscription group name, and the subscription in-app purchase name to avoid repetitive wording.
 Where possible, keep your subscription offerings simple so that users can make a choice easily.
+For each in-app purchase, create a user-friendly, self-explanatory name that differentiates it from other options within the subscription group.
+Ensure that you use distinct terms to describe the app name, the subscription group name, and the subscription in-app purchase name to avoid confusion.

 Ranking In-App Purchases